budryerson/TFMini-Plus_python/README.md

 <hr />

 ### Three basic `tfmplus` module functions
-The three basic module functions are defined in the `tfmp_main.py` module file, `TFMPlus.py`.
-Status codes, commands and parameters are declared in the extension file, `tfmp_defines.py`.
+The three basic module functions are defined in the file, `tfmp_main.py`.
+Status codes, commands and parameters are defined in the file, `tfmp_defines.py`.

 `begin( port, rate)` passes the serial port name and baud rate of the host device to the module and returns a boolean value indicating whether serial data is available.
 The function also sets a public one-byte `status` or error code.

 `getData()` reads a serial data frame from the device and extracts the three measuremnent data values.
 It sets the `status` error code byte and returns a boolean value indicating 'pass/fail'.
 If no serial data is received or no header sequence \[`0x5959`\] is detected within one (1) second, the function sets an appropriate `status` error code and 'fails'.
 Given the asynchronous nature of the device, the serial buffer is flushed before reading and the `frame` and `reply` data arrays are zeroed out to delete any residual data.
 This helps with valid data recognition and error discrimination.

 `sendCommand( cmnd, param)` sends a coded command and a coded parameter to the device.
-It sets the `status` error code byte and returns a boolean 'pass/fail' value.
+It sets the `status` error code byte and returns a boolean 'Pass/Fail' value.
 A proper command (`cmnd`) must be selected from the module's list of twenty defined commands.
 A parameter (`param`) may be entered directly as an unsigned number, but it is better to choose from the module's defined parameters because **an erroneous parameter can block communication and there is no external means of resetting the device to factory defaults.**

 Any change of device settings (i.e. frame-rate or baud-rate) must be followed by a `SAVE_SETTINGS` command or else the modified values may be lost when power is removed.  `SYSTEM_RESET` and `RESTORE_FACTORY_SETTINGS` do not require a `SAVE_SETTINGS` command.